Biomedical scientists carry out tests on samples taken by doctors and nurses in order to diagnose a range of illnesses and diseases

 The NHS is one of the main employers of biomedical scientists.
 Work is generally carried out in clinical pathology laboratories and regional laboratories.
-You could also work for NHS Blood and Transplant or Public Health England or in pathology and research laboratories in private sector hospitals.
+You could also work for NHS Blood and Transplant or the UK Health Security Agency (UKHSA), or in pathology and research laboratories in private sector hospitals.

 Other employers include:

-There are also opportunities to work on healthcare projects worldwide with international non-governmental and voluntary organisations such as the:
+There are also opportunities to work on healthcare projects worldwide with international non-governmental and voluntary organisations such as:

 Look for jobs vacancies at: